strapi/strapi/docs/3.x.x/guides/deployment.md

 Next, install `Node.js`:

-6. You will install `Node.js` using the instructions in section `Install Node using a PPA`.
+6. You will install `Node.js` using the instructions in section **Install Node using a PPA`** from the official [Digital Ocean docs for installing a production ready Node.js server](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-18-04#installing-using-a-ppa).
 Strapi works best on **Node.js v10+**.
-Follow the official [Digital Ocean docs for installing a production ready Node.js server](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-18-04#installing-using-a-ppa).

-After completing the steps to **install Node.js, NPM and the build-essential package**, you may continue to the next section.
+After completing the steps to **install Node.js, NPM and the "build-essential package"**, you may continue to the next section.

 ### Install Git versioning on your server

 A convenient way to maintain your Strapi application and update it during and after initial development is to use [Git Versioning](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control).
 In order to use Git Versioning, you will need to have Git installed on your Droplet.
 Droplets should have Git installed by default, so you will check and if not installed, you will need to install it.

-1. Check to see if `Git` is installed, if you see a `git version 2.x.x` then you have get installed.
+1. Check to see if `Git` is installed, if you see a `git version 2.x.x` then you do have `Git` installed.
 Check with the following command:

 ```bash
 git --version